top of page

 Enwa / Erdelan / Erdem / Ernewaz / Erzen / Erzo

-Erdelan refers to the historic Ardalan principality.
+Erdelan refers to the historic Ardalan Kurdish principality; related forms carry dignity and heritage.

 Esma / Esmê / Esmer / Esmercan / Esmerxan / Esmîxan